-The following information shall be provided in sufficient detail to allow replication of the data-scoring methods by another organization if the test is repeated:
+The following information shall be provided in sufficient detail to allow replication of the data scoring methods by another organization if the test is repeated.

-- a) Data collection and scoring. - b) Data reduction.
+- Data collection and scoring. - Data reduction. b)

 EXAMPLE 1 How data were collapsed across tasks or user groups.